1859 Wisconsin gubernatorial election

 The 1859 Wisconsin gubernatorial election was held on November 8, 1859.
 Republican Party incumbent Governor Alexander Randall won re-election with 53% of the vote, defeating Democratic candidate Harrison Carroll Hobart.

+This election was one of only four occasions in which a Democrat has carried Door County and the only time in the 19th century; Door County would not vote Democratic again until 1904.